S-ayanide/kubecon-india-litmuschaos-workshop/README.md

 You can link the Chaos Charts GitHub repository as a ChaosHub in your ChaosCenter.
 This integration allows you to access experiments via the ChaosCenter UI.
 Follow the instructions [here](https://docs.litmuschaos.io/docs/concepts/chaoshub#connecting-to-a-git-repository-using-chaoshub).

+**Note:** You can refer to the [ispeakc0de/chaos-charts](https://github.com/ispeakc0de/chaos-charts/tree/byoc) repository for sample charts(byoc branch).
+This repository will be used to demonstrate the process of connecting to ChaosHub.

 #### **Executing the Experiment**

 Create and run the experiment by selecting it from the newly connected ChaosHub in the ChaosCenter UI.